kwargdevs/.github/profile/README.md

 ### Project 1: Social Justice Mission

-"Social-Justice" is a platform dedicated to promoting and supporting social justice causes.
+[Social-Justice](https://sj-mission.org/) is a platform dedicated to promoting and supporting social justice causes.
 The project aims to create awareness, facilitate discussions, and provide resources related to various areas of social justice.
 The platform aims to give a helping hand to those in need and create positive change in society.

 ### Project 2: MannuelPortraits

-"MannuelPortraits" is a photographer's portfolio website designed to showcase the captivating work of a talented photographer named Mannuel.
+[MannuelPortraits](https://www.mannuelportraits.co.ke/) is a photographer's portfolio website designed to showcase the captivating work of a talented photographer named Mannuel.
 The website aims to provide a visually appealing and user-friendly platform for visitors to explore and appreciate Mannuel's artistic prowess in portrait photography.

 ## Get Involved